Sajantoor/Rush-Hour-Solver/readme.md

 * Wrote Solver class which is just responsible for input and ouput.
 ___
 Overall work was split pretty evenly with about 50 - 50 contributions in terms of number of additions and deletions.
 This can be seen on [Github's contributions](https://github.com/Sajantoor/Rush-Hour-Solver/graphs/contributors) as well as [Github's commits](https://github.com/Sajantoor/Rush-Hour-Solver/commits/main).
 We didn't just strictly do what was listed, there was some overlap but these were our main contributions.

+## About
+Basic overview of the project, strategies, etc.

 ## The Code
 ___